IIIF/api/source/extension/georef/index.md

 ### B. Acknowledgements

 This document was produced by the IIIF Maps Community Group and IIIF Maps Technical Specification Group.
 Of course, assistance came from many branches of the IIIF Community.
-We thank everyone for their time and perserverance given to ensure this extension is as useful as possible.
+We thank everyone for their time and perseverance given to ensure this extension is as useful as possible.

 ### C. Change Log